MarkusH/blog/content/Development/2012-10-28__en__cloudraid-1-introduction.rst

 :tags: Apache, CloudRAID, Cluster, Eclipse, Encryption Java, Network, Security, Server, Studium
 :author: Markus Holtermann
+:summary: During last year a fellow student of mine, Florian Bausch, and I wrote a student research paper about how to provide availability, redundancy and security of data in the overall existing and "well known" cloud.
+This is the first chapter of our papaer.

 During last year a fellow student of mine, `Florian Bausch`_, and I wrote a